LoyolaChicagoBooks/curricula/_sources/05-acm-ieee-cc/content.rst.txt

 B.S. in Software Engineering
 -----------------------------

-Yes, while there's considerable overlap between Computer Science and Software Engineering degrees, a Bachelor of Science in Software Engineering typically has a heavier emphasis on the principles and practices of designing and maintaining large software systems.
+While there's considerable overlap between Computer Science and Software Engineering degrees, a Bachelor of Science in Software Engineering typically has a heavier emphasis on the principles and practices of designing and maintaining large software systems.
 Here are some typical program outcomes:

 1. **Knowledge of Software Development Lifecycle**: Students should understand the various stages of software development, from requirements elicitation, to design, implementation, testing, and maintenance.